 It has been a hard slog to establish myself and not easy where everything about Indian food seems to have been done or said already .
 But I feel I have a unique voice because of my upbringing and deep understanding of Indian flavours and cooking techniques.

-I was brought up in Delhi, which is a melting pot of north Indian cultures and cuisines – the rich and complex Awadhi cuisine of the Nawabs of Lucknow, fragrant meat dishes of the Mughals in Delhi, simple and delicious Bania cuisine of the Guptas and Agarwals, and exciting paneer and chicken dishes from Punjab.
+My life has been a constant journey – I was born in London while my father was a student at SOAS and spent some years of my childhood in the States as well while he was doing a doctorate at Yale University.
+But we all returned to India and I spent my teenage years in Delhi, which is a melting pot of north Indian cultures and cuisines – the rich and complex Awadhi cuisine of the Nawabs of Lucknow, fragrant meat dishes of the Mughals in Delhi, simple and delicious Bania cuisine of the Guptas and Agarwals, and exciting paneer and chicken dishes from Punjab.